camlab-bioml/rakaia/README.md

 </p>

-ccramic provides streamlined in-browser interactive analysis of multiplexed imaging datasets.
+ccramic provides streamlined in-browser analysis of multiplexed imaging datasets.
-The ccramic viewer is capable of rapid analysis of large regions of interest (ROI) from imaging technologies such as imaging mass cytometry (IMC), Immunofluorescence (IF) and others.
-The analysis suite includes pixel level analysis, object/segmentation detection, region annotation, object quantification, among other tools.
+The ccramic viewer is capable of rapid, interactive analysis of large regions of interest (ROI) from imaging technologies such as imaging mass cytometry (IMC), Immunofluorescence (IF) and others.
+Tools in the ccramic analysis suite include:

+- pixel level analysis for publication-quality blended images
+- object/segmentation detection
+- region/focal annotation
+- object quantification
+- cluster and heatmap visualization
+- dataset-wide profiling
+- NoSQL database integration

+ccramic benefits from on-demand data loading and requires minimal upfront data configuration for ease-of-use image analysis.
+It places no restrictions on data or project size, permitting users to visualize and analyze hundreds of regions or images in a single session.

+Importantly, ccramic does not require any coding/scripting, or any pre-defined project directories with specific file structures.

 ## Installation